soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ```

 This ability of Haskell's to create very concise code using great abstractions makes it
-great once one is familiarity with the abstractions, knowing the monad abstractions,
+great once one is familiar with the abstractions.
+Knowing the monad abstraction,
 we are now already familiar with the core composition API of many libraries - for example:

 - [Concurrent](https://hackage.haskell.org/package/stm)